axibase/atsd/integration/nmon/ssh-tunneling.md

 ssh atsdreadonly@atsd-tst -i /opt/nmon/id_rsa_atsdreadonly -p 22
 ```

-If the atsdreadonly shell environment is not available, then the remote login was successfully disabled
+If the `atsdreadonly` shell environment is not available, then the remote login is successfully disabled